corey-alix/littlelightshow/README.md

 ## Change Log

-- 2021-12-25: create "desktop" layout for gl
+- 2021-12-25: create "desktop" layout for GL and AR (invoice)
 - 2021-12-22: use storage API for sale items and account codes (always offline)
 - 2021-12-22: error reporting via toaster
 - 2021-12-22: create storage API (persist local, sync remotely)

+## v1.0.2

+- adds offline to reduce data usage

+## TODOs

+- Invoice summary report should show dates if space permits The issue will be that date should be optional yet not in the last column

 ## Offline Support

-## v1.0.2

 ### Offline storage and data sync